jamsylph/jamsylph/README.md

 <br/>

 <div align="center">
-  <h3>Hey! 👋 Into all things tech, especially where AI bumps into computer vision.
+  <h2 style="font-size: 24px; margin: 15px 0;">Hey! 👋 Into all things tech, especially where AI bumps into computer vision.
 Love taking tricky problems and making them make sense with code.
-Think of it as debugging the world, one line at a time!</h3>
+Think of it as debugging the world, one line at a time!</h2>
 </div>

 <br/>